 I also see a lot of value in the process of counselling – talking therapy – which enables people build a sense of meaning and coherence into their lives.
 My approach is to develop insight and understanding around the difficulties that people are experiencing.
 Making sense of these experiences and understanding them is a big step towards knowing how to manage them in day-to-day living.

 Everyone is different and I have learned that therapy works best when it is flexible and responsive to a person’s needs.

 Types of Issues and Clients That I Work With

-I am comfortable working with most people and dealing with a range of presenting problems.
+I am comfortable working with most people and deal with a range of presenting problems.
 I have extensive experience treating depression, anxiety, panic attacks, phobias, trauma and grief, stress, amongst other things.
-I also have experience working with relationship issues and I am experienced in providing couples counselling.

 I place a lot of emphasis on the social and relational worlds that people exist within and as part of that enjoy working with both individuals and couples around relationship issues, including on issues related to effective communication and healthy boundaries.